Skip to main content

 graphics3 negative mentions

-• The inclusion of the original ROM is fantastic for fans of emulation, allowing legal access to play on various emulators.
+• The inclusion of the ROM for legal emulation is fantastic for fans, allowing them to play on various emulators like RetroArch.

 • The game supports Steam Workshop, enabling retro mods that enhance the nostalgic experience.